d0tTino/tino-storm/README.md

 should ensure the [`chromadb`](https://pypi.org/project/chromadb/) dependency is available when packaging the CLI to keep vault search working.

+### Connecting to a remote Docs Hub

+`DocsHubProvider` can be configured to call a remote Docs Hub instance instead of querying the local Chroma collections.
+Set the following environment variables to route all Docs Hub queries through a remote service:

+- `STORM_DOCS_HUB_URL` – required HTTPS endpoint that accepts POST requests with `query`, `vaults`, `k_per_vault` and `rrf_k` fields.
+The response must be a list of mappings compatible with `ResearchResult` or a JSON object wrapping them under a `results` key.
+- `STORM_DOCS_HUB_API_KEY` – optional bearer token included in the
+  `Authorization` header when present.
+- `STORM_DOCS_HUB_HEADERS` – optional JSON object of extra headers to include in each request.
+- `STORM_DOCS_HUB_TIMEOUT` – optional request timeout in seconds.

+When the remote request fails, the provider automatically falls back to the local vault index and emits a `ResearchAdded` event with `stage="remote"` so operators can monitor outages.
+Local failures now emit the same event with `stage="local"` to keep diagnostics consistent.

 ### Custom search providers

 `tino_storm.search()` can use a pluggable provider for fetching results.